jdossgollin/F21-CEVE101/README.md

 ## Grading

 I'm interested in using specifications grading.
-Nilson (2015)[^Nilson] provides a summary of the features of specifications grading (p.
-128):
+Nilson (2015, p.128) provides a summary of the features of specifications grading:

-[^Nilson]: Linda Nilson: Specifications Grading: Restoring Rigor, Motivating Students, and Saving Faculty Time.
-Stylus Publishing, 2015.

 * Students are graded pass/fail on individual assignments and tests or on bundles or modules of assignments and tests.
 * Instructors provide very clear, detailed specifications (specs) -- even models if necessary -- for what constitutes a passing (acceptable/ satisfactory) piece of work.
 Specs reflect that the student has mastered a concept or idea.